Comments on Singing Performances | How to Compliment a Singer

 #1 Comment on tone

 If a singer has a naturally beautiful sounding voice then this means they have a nice tone.
 This is one of the nicest ways to compliment a singer because it is often something that can’t be trained as easily as something like technique or performance.
-If you want to comment on their tone, think about how you would describe it.
+If you want to comment on their beautiful voice and tone, think about how you would describe it.
 Is their voice smooth or husky?
 Is it soft or strong?

 “Great musicianship, you play with confidence and vocally you have a really good tone.”